 Until recently I was teaching Child Care in a Further Education college.
+I am keen to see children enjoy reading and for this reason I volunteer for Beanstalk in a local school.
 During my time as Governor I hope to be able to contribute to the success of the school by providing support for all the teaching staff as they work towards producing happy and successful young people.

 I have been involved with Harrietsham School since moving to the village in 1996, and my two children joined the school, increasing the schools role to 72!
 In those days I was simply a parent but also an active member of the PTFA.

 In 2000 I became a full time Year4/5 teacher at the school.
 In the same year I was elected to be Teacher Governor, a role I held until retiring from full time teaching in 2013.
 However, I very much wanted to stay involved with the school and became a co – opted Governor.